TEMPEST

 TEMPEST-shielded SCIF facilities

-Zone separation framework
+Zone separation

-Documented deployments
+Documented demonstrations

 - Wim van Eck, Electromagnetic Radiation from Video Display Units: An Eavesdropping Risk?, Computers and Security 4 (1985), pp. 269–286 — the foundational academic disclosure.